Radiant Historia: Perfect Chronology is an excellent way for fans and newcomers alike to jump back into Atlus’ time bending JRPG.

 With all that out of the way, assuming you are a newcomer, what exactly are you getting into here?
 Well, Radiant Historia is a JRPG that tackles a story about a world on the brink of ruin, with an encroaching desert reducing the area of habitable land, and driving nations to war with each other.
 Special Agent Stocke finds himself mired in the hopelessly labyrinthine politics of this war, and during a mission gone wrong, finds his comrades fall, and himself captured- except, he happens to hold in his possession a curious book called the White Chronicle.
 The White Chronicle gives him the ability to travel through time, where he will have to navigate two alternate timelines as he attempts to restore what should have been the “true” history of the world, and save mankind from a ruin it brought about on itself.

-It’s a setup very similar to Square’s Chrono Trigger, and like that game, Radiant Historia does wonders with its premise.
 You may have noticed that I am being as vague about the story as I can- because it’s an incredible narrative, and revealing even a little bit of it feels like I am doing it an injustice.
 What I can tell you is that the story is worth the investment, and the payoff is fantastic.

 Radiant Historia makes this premise its central gameplay mechanic too, allowing you to travel to any ‘node’ in history (where the timeline branches), to try and fix your mistakes and shift history into the right direction.
 Simply seeing the immediately vast effects your choices and decisions have is fascinating, and makes jumping through time an actively pleasant experience, even if it can feel like you’re trying to grope your way in the dark to the right ending.